 There are no specific skills and training targets, but there is an expectation that agencies and contractors commit to supporting skills development on construction projects.

-As a minimum, agencies must apply the Aboriginal Participation in Construction Policy.
+As a minimum, agencies must apply the relevant Aboriginal Procurement Policy.

 Construction contracts over $10 million and up to $100 million